docker/docs/docker-for-ibm-cloud/administering-swarms.md

 ### Cluster-level resources
 To review resources used within a particular Docker EE cluster, use the CLI or UCP.

-**CLI**: The `bx d4ic` CLI lists, modifies, and automates cluster infrastructure, as well as the initial information to log in to UCP.
+**CLI**: The `bx d4ic` CLI lists, modifies, and automates cluster infrastructure, as well as the URLs to access UCP, DTR, or exposed Docker services.
   * Use `bx d4ic list --sl-user user.name.1234567 --sl-api-key api_key` to review a list of your clusters and their UCP URLs.
   * Use `bx d4ic show --swarm-name my_swarm --sl-user user.name.1234567 --sl-api-key api_key` to review details about the cluster, such as the IP address of manager nodes or the status of the cluster load balancers.